 Before taking any classes or courses with us we need to know your exact level of Spanish.
 So, we created a free placement test.

 Our unique level system allows you to really get in depth when learning Spanish, rather than a standard three level system.
-After taking the test you can choose from a variety of ways to learn online, such as general Spanish lessons, conversation lessons, tutored courses or resource sheets that help you learn at your own pace.
+After taking the test you can choose from a variety of ways to learn online, such as Private Spanish Tutor Lessons, Conversation Lessons, our COMBI Spanish Course Online or Resource Sheets that help you learn at your own pace.

-Our tutored 2-week courses consist of a unique combination of self-learning, webinars and teacher and community support.
+Our COMBI Spanish Course Online consist of a unique combination of self-learning, webinars and teacher and community support.
 Thanks to our clearly defined 24 levels, it’s a lot easier to ‘level up’.
-Follow the course through and in just 2 weeks you can reach the next level!
+Follow the course through and in no time you can reach the next level!
 Having the next goal always in sight keeps you motivated through the whole journey to Spanish fluency.

 Sounds interesting?
 Check out the different options by clicking on the links above and leave us a comment below if you have questions!